How to Grow Marigold Indoors

 Plant Food:

-At the start: Balanced Blend.
-This should be equal parts nitrogen, phosphorus, and potassium (with NPK numbers like 10-10-10).
+At the start: Balanced Blend with equal parts nitrogen, phosphorus, and potassium (NPK 10-10-10).

-Ongoing: Vegetable Blend.
-This should be high in phosphorus and low in nitrogen (with NPK numbers like 4-10-6).
+Ongoing: Vegetable Blend high in phosphorus and low in nitrogen (NPK 4-10-6).

 Grow Light:

-A strong grow light that can give the equivalent of 5+ hours of direct sun [DLI of 15+ mol/m²/day].
+A strong grow light that provides the equivalent of 5+ hours of direct sun [DLI of 15+ mol/m²/day].

 To set one up:

-- Mix in 1 tablespoon of the Balanced Blend Plant Food.
+3. Mix in 1 tablespoon of Balanced Blend Plant Food.

-If you are using a regular pot instead, it should be a little bit bigger (at least 4″ / 1 pint and will need drainage holes to prevent it from being overwatered.
-Let the top of the soil dry out between watering.
+If using a regular pot, it should be a bit larger (at least 4″ / 1 pint) with drainage holes to prevent overwatering.
+Let the top of the soil dry out between waterings.

-When growing your marigolds indoors, they can be started from seed, propagated from an established plant, or purchased live at many garden centers.
-We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.)
+Marigolds can be started from seed, propagated from an established plant, or purchased live from garden centers.
+Sprouting from seed or propagating from a stem cutting results in plants adapted to your growing conditions and reduces the risk of bringing home pests.

-Marigold grows quickly from the seed.
+Marigold grows quickly from seed.
 Plant 1 site in a 4″ / 1-pint container.
 In larger containers, space sites 4″ apart.
-For each site plant 3 seeds 1/4 inches deep.
-Keep the soil warm ( 65-90°F, ideally 70°F).
-Sprouts typically appear in 7 days but can be as quick as 5 days or as long as 10 days depending on your conditions.
+For each site, plant 3 seeds 1/4 inches deep.
+Keep the soil warm (65-90°F, ideally 70°F).
+Sprouts typically appear in 7 days but can range from 5 to 10 days depending on conditions.

 Propagating Marigold: How to Clone from a Stem Cutting

-If you’ve already got a Marigold plant you love (or a friend does!) you can easily “clone” it with just sharp scissors and a clean glass of water.
-First, cut a couple 6” shoots of new growth (avoid anything woody).
-Next, remove the lower leaves, so the bottom half is just stem.
-Place in a glass of 3” of water, making sure the cut leaf spots are underwater.
+If you have a Marigold plant you love (or a friend does!), you can easily “clone” it with sharp scissors and a clean glass of water.
+Cut a couple of 6” shoots of new growth, avoiding woody stems.
+Remove the lower leaves, leaving the bottom half as stem.
+Place in a glass of 3” of water, ensuring the cut leaf spots are submerged.
 Place the glass on a bright windowsill and change the water every few days.
 In a couple of weeks, roots should emerge and you can transplant them into your container.
-While using additional rooting hormones won’t hurt, it’s not necessary with Marigold plants.

-- Remove leaves halfway and place them in the water on a sunny window sill
+2. Remove leaves halfway and place them in water on a sunny windowsill.

-- Wait 7 days for a few ½ inch roots to form and carefully transplant into their final container
+3. Wait 7 days for a few ½ inch roots to form and carefully transplant into their final container.

 How to Transplant Marigold

-- Place in its final container and fill around it with soil so that it’s tight, but not compacted.
+3. Place it in its final container and fill around it with soil, ensuring it’s tight but not compacted.

-Marigold plants need the equivalent of 5+ hours of direct sunlight [DLI of 15+ mol/m²/day] to grow their best.
-In order to provide an equivalent amount with a grow light, it needs to be pretty bright!
-The 24W Sansi bulb should be placed 6 inches away from the top of the plant.
-This will give your PPFD (the standard measure of brightness) of 500 μmol/m²/s.
+Marigold plants need the equivalent of 5+ hours of direct sunlight [DLI of 15+ mol/m²/day].
+The 24W Sansi bulb should be placed 6 inches away from the top of the plant, providing a PPFD of 500 μmol/m²/s.

 Marigold Plants Grow Faster in Warmer Temps